philrz/super/zbuf/scopes.md

 Whatever we decide above, we can solve the scoping problem by carrying the scope context in a "frame" attached to the batch.
-The frame is simply a slice of zed.Values where the slice index can be determined by the compiler using lexical scope.
+The frame is simply a slice of super.Values where the slice index can be determined by the compiler using lexical scope.
 Each reference to an identifier can be turned into a reference to the proper slot in the frame based on lexical scope.
 A new dag.Node will represent such references (dag.FrameRef?).
 We also change